Fields of Study: Humanities, Social Sciences, Science, Engineering

 You will earn direct UC credit and grades for all coursework.
 In the Italian university system, grades are assigned on a scale from 10 to 30.
 An 18 is a pass.
 Italian numerical grades are converted into the American letter-based equivalents for transmission to UC.

 The fall semester exam period ends in late January and the spring semester exam period ends in mid-July.
 Your grades must first be processed by UCEAP before being sent on to your campus.
 Therefore, grades for this program are reported to the UC campus registrar later than is typical for a UC quarter/semester.
-Grades for the fall semester are typically available by late March and grades for the spring semester are typically available by mid-September.
+Grades for the fall semester are typically available by late March and grades for the spring semester are typically available by late September.

 Tip: If you intend to put yourself on your campus degree list for graduation while on UCEAP, consult your campus advisors before departure about possible delays in the degree verification process.